rizkyjayusman/authentication/README.md

 # Introduction

-This repository contains about a deposit and loan management application in a village that nowhere. hehe.
+This repository contains about how authentication implementation works.

 # Tech Stack